 BCGP Regulatory, Geriatrics, Social, and Public Health Study Guide

 The Board Certified Geriatric Pharmacy (BCGP) Exam is likely one of the toughest exams you will take in your career.
-One of the reasons it is so difficulty is due to the regulatory, social, geriatric, and public health related topics.
-As a pharmacist we like to focus on the drugs, but you have to recognize the other topics in the content outline.
+One of the reasons it is so difficult is due to the regulatory, social, geriatric, and public health-related topics.
+As a pharmacist, we like to focus on the drugs, but you have to recognize the other topics in the content outline.

 In the supplemental BCGP study guide, we have covered over 40+ geriatric related topics.
 We’ve closely covered the BCGP content outline to make sure you have an understanding of these critical topics.